cran/multilevelmediation/README.md

     - Try converting the data to a data frame.
 Support to automatically do this may eventually be forthcoming, but it should be easy for the end user to do this.

 ## Updates
+- Version 0.4.1
+    - Support for covariates for `brms`
+- Version 0.4.0
+    - Support for `glmmTMB` (resid bootstrap still forthcoming).
+    - Bugfix to error handling when covariates have random effects.
+    - Bugfix: residual bootstrap assumed data sorted by IDs
+    - Probable bugfix: bootstrapping with data input as tibble
+    - Ability to omit intercept random effects.
 - Version 0.3.1
     - Random number seed for `boot.modmed.mlm.custom` is not set by default (it's `NULL`).
     - Update to docs.